***DO NOT PET PUPPIES WHEN YOU ARRIVE ESPECIALLY IF IT IS NOT YOURS….IT IS A LIABILITY & HEALTH RISK TO THE PUPPIES..you will be handed your puppy!***

 Shepadoodles and German Shepaussiedoodles are full size standards….averages 20 inches to 24 inches @ the shoulder, weighing 50 pounds give or take…they can mature up to 27 inches weighing 95 pounds!

-A word about deposits.
-We require a $200 non-refundable deposit to hold any puppy.
+DEPOSITS: We require a $200 non-refundable deposit to hold any puppy.
 The deposit must be made using Pay Pal.
 If you change your mind you are not going to get a refund!

 Should the puppy you have placed a deposit on dies…we will do a refund via PayPal….or allow you to put your deposit on a different puppy.
 The deposit comes off the total of the purchase price.